This is a guide covering illustrators. What they are, what they do, and some tips to become a good one!

 Illustrators are hired or commissioned to create 2D pictures or images for different industries, companies, and individuals.

-For example, they make images across various niches such as medical, fashion, technical, graphics for ads, and illustrations for children’s storybooks.
+For example, they make images across various niches such as medicine, fashion, and technical, graphics for ads, and illustrations for children’s storybooks.

 In simple terms, an illustrator makes or draws an image around a concept given by their employers – agents, publishers, companies, or writers.